Freeseer/freeseer/source/contribute/developers/index.rst

 Developer
 =========

-Freeseer hopes to be one of the most fun, new open source projects you could spend your time hacking on.
+Freeseer hopes to be one of the most fun open source projects you could spend your time hacking on.
 Our codebase is still fairly small, so you should be able to get involved quickly.